 And though you Pom may love his harness, think of it as clothing, and not want you to take it off, it will typically only be used for walks.

 So, at all other times, it's a good idea to have a lightweight collar for your Pom to hold his ID tags.
 That way, if he is every lost, your odds of getting him back are greatly increased.

 Here what you will want to look for:

 The best collar for a Pomeranian puppy

 Jeweled and decorated collars can be cute and as long as they are not heavy, these are just fine.
-The only thing you'll want to check is that it is a quality piece so that the decorations cannot fall off to then possibly be swallowed.
+The only thing you'll want to check is that the decorations are secure and cannot fall off, as they could then be mouthed and swallowed.